kimcheese33/final_project/README.md

        - Concatenate year with state, ex: 2007_AK

-     - Create bins for the Measures column to reduce the categories to either Sheltered, Unsheltered, or Other
+     - Create bins for the Measures column to reduce the large number of categories to three: Sheltered, Unsheltered, or Other

-     - Drop original Measures column
+     - Drop original Measures column since it is no longer needed

+     - Flatten the data so that we have a count column for all three categories: Sheltered_Cnt, Unsheltered_Cnt, Other_Cnt

-     - Group by State_Year, Year, State, Groups to aggregate the Count
+     - Group the data by State_Year, Year, State to aggregate the counts

-     - Flatten the table so that each year/state will have one record

-       - Create 3 columns: Sheltered_Cnt, Unsheltered_Cnt, Other_Cnt and store count under appropriate column

    - Education dataset

      - Read raw data from CSV

-     - Drop unneeded columns - columns with too many null values
+     - Drop unneeded columns - by checking null counts on the columns, we discovered these columns contained too many nulls: ENROLL, OTHER_EXPENDITURE, AVG_MATH_4_SCORE, AVG_MATH_8_SCORE, AVG_READING_4_SCORE, AVG_READING_8_SCORE.
+In addition, we decided to drop STATE_REVENUE, LOCAL_REVENUE, INSTRUCTION_EXPENDITURE, SUPPORT_SERVICES_EXPENDITURE, CAPITAL_OUTLAY_EXPENDITURE, GRADES_PK_G, GRADES_KG_G, GRADES_4_G, and GRADES_8_G to simplify the model and focus just on high school grade counts.

      - Create a key column that will allow us to join to homeless dataset